niklasmichel/trapy/README.md

-# TRApy - The Tape Response Assay Python Module for somatosensory research
+# TRApy - The Tape Response Assay Python Package for somatosensory research
 by Niklas Michel, niklas.michel@gmail.com, https://www.linkedin.com/in/niklas-michel/
 ## Repository content
-Python code to use time record txt-files produced with the Android app "Counter and Timer" by risinier (https://play.google.com/store/apps/details?id=com.risinier.counterandtimer) to extract certain metrics, such as
+Python3 package to use time record txt-files produced with the Android app "Counter and Timer" by risinier (https://play.google.com/store/apps/details?id=com.risinier.counterandtimer) to extract certain metrics, such as